iamashwin99/amiCOM/Readme.md

 NSE options are downloaded realtime thus no backfill option is available.

-There is no restriction as such on data gathered from binance.
+There is no restriction as such on data gathered from binance kucoin.
 By default only 30 minute candles are downloaded can be changed via main.py.